 60% of Americans indulge in a glass of wine at least occasionally, with about a third drinking it once a month.
-Science has gone back and forth on how good this is for us, but the good news is that, whether you cook with it or enjoy it as a drink, a glass of wine in moderation can deliver some surprising benefits.
+Science has gone back and forth on how good this is for us, but the good news is that, whether you cook with it or enjoy it as a drink, (or signed up for that wine of the month club) a glass of wine in moderation can deliver some surprising benefits.

 ‘Blue zone’ areas are regions where people live longer and are healthier than anywhere else in the world.
 Ikarios, Sardinia and Crete are considered to be blue zone areas, and in all these places, daily wine consumption is standard.
 All three regions consume fewer animal-based foods, eat a wide variety of plants and natural oils, and consume moderate amounts of red wine.
 A study conducted in 2007 found that procyanidins promote good cardiovascular health, and these are found in the tannins in red wine.
 Wines produced in Sardinia have particularly high concentrations of procyanidins.